ReceiptToSheet

 Foreceipt connects to Google Drive.
 When you scan a receipt, it saves a photo to a Drive folder.
 That sounds like Google integration — but it isn't.

 Your data doesn't go anywhere.
 The image is stored.
-The merchant name, the amount, the date — none of that is extracted into a structured format that you can actually use without going back into Foreceipt's own app.
+The merchant name, the amount, the date — none of that ends up in a structured format you can actually use without going back into Foreceipt's app.

 So your workflow becomes: